Liberals reverse Harper cabinet order to unwind Chinese takeover deal

 “It’s certainly in line with [the Liberals’] rush to please the Chinese at every level and to encourage Chinese investment,” Conservative foreign-affairs critic Peter Kent said Monday.
 He accused the Liberals of undoing “a pretty important divestment order by our government” without adequate due diligence.

-Mr. Kent said O-Net’s connection to a state-owned company is cause for worry, especially in light of “the Chinese drive to militarize the South Pacific” and the high-tech products that ITF makes.
+Mr. Kent said O-Net’s connection to a state-owned company is cause for worry, especially in light of “the Chinese drive to militarize the South China Sea” and the high-tech products that ITF makes.

 Sandy Walker, a Dentons LLP lawyer who is a specialist in the Investment Canada Act, said Ottawa’s decision to set aside the cabinet order and undertake a new review was surprising.